Skip to content

 Successful R&D tax credit claims can bring significant benefits to businesses, such as reducing their tax liability, improving their cash flow, and funding future R&D projects.
 The outcomes of R&D tax credits extend far beyond mere financial gains; they are transformative for businesses, fostering innovation, growth, and competitive advantage.

-• In a single cash payment.
+• A single cash payment

-• A reduction in your Corporation Tax
+• A reduction in your corporation tax

 • A carry forward or backward of an enhanced loss

-• A mix of the above!
+• A mix of all of the above

 After compiling and submitting the claim, it typically takes HMRC around 4-6 weeks to process it.
 However, during peak periods, this processing time might be longer.
 Following the processing period, payment is usually made within 14 days.